robingavin/BootyCal/README.md

 Usage
 -----

-A quick example displaying calendar for current month:
+A quick example displaying a calendar for current month:

 ```php
 <?php
 echo BootyCal::make()->render();
 ```

-alternatively using constructor:
+alternatively using the constructor:

 ```php
 <?php